artificialsolutions/tie-api-example-twitter/README.md

     After validation passed hit create

     You will be directed to the Overview page after deployment is complete and hit the "Go to resource group" button and you will see your resources click on your App service.
-    Copy the url from your app You will need it for the next step.
+    Copy the login server from your app You will need it for the next step.

 ### Configure the Twitter App

 1. Open your app's [Details](https://developer.twitter.com/en/apps)
 2. Tap the edit button on "User authentication settings"
 3. Enable Read, Write and direct messages, and "Web App, Automated App or Bot" as a type of APP
-4. Under App info paste your azure url into "callback url" and "website url", hit save.
+4. Under App info paste your azure login server into both "callback url" and "website url", hit save.
 5. Take note of the new keys and save them.
 6. Under Keys Access Token and Secret click "regenerate" then confirm your option.
 7. Copy the new Access token and Keys and substitute the old ones.